 We were warmly welcomed back by our neighbors in our local village and have thoroughly enjoyed our afternoons under the palm trees at Hiriketiya beach, plenty of catch ups over coffee and cocktails with friends, and cuddles with our cat.

 It makes me remember why every trip to Sri Lanka used to fill me with excitement and joy.

 So, should you travel to Sri Lanka?

-Though tourist numbers have dwindled compared to previous years, the south coast of Sri Lanka is still hopeful for a successful peak season from December 2022 before the season swings over to the island’s east coast in summer 2023.
+Though tourist numbers have dwindled compared to previous years, the south coast of Sri Lanka is still hopeful for a successful peak season from late November/early December 2023 before the season swings back over to the island’s east coast in summer 2024.

 It’s important to remember that over 2 million people are still dependent on the tourism industry.
 As a small tourism business owner in Sri Lanka, it has been an uphill battle – first the devastating bombings, then the pandemic hit.

 Is tourism the solution?
 No, it isn’t going to fix things overnight, this hole will take decades to crawl out of.
 However, it is a short-term lifeline to many small businesses and their employees around the island, many of whom have been out of work for the better part of a year.